postcss/autoprefixer/README.md

 Autoprefixer add prefixes only for properties from [final version] of Flexbox spec.
 So, for example, you need to write `display: flex` instead of `display: box`.

-There was many very old and outdated Flexbox manuals with only properties from old 2009 spec.
-Be careful and use only modern manuals.

 [final version]: http://www.w3.org/TR/css-flexbox-1/